 - Is American money accepted in Dawson City?

 Yes, American money is accepted in Dawson City.
 The majority of Dawson businesses operate using the Fair Exchange Rate, which changes weekly.

 - Where can I go fishing?
 What type of fish can I expect?

-Visit the Trading Post on Front Street to buy a fishing license, rent a rod and get expert advice from the proprietor, Dave.
+Visit the Trading Post on Front Street to buy a fishing license and get expert advice from the proprietor, Dave.
 To find about more about fishing in the Yukon, visit http://www.env.gov.yk.ca/hunting-fishing-trapping/fishingregulations.php.

 - When can I see Northern Lights?

 Dawson City is an ideal place to view the Northern Lights.
 The lights are out as soon as it gets dark here, and generally make a stirring debut during the early morning hours in late-August and can be seen until April, depending on how strong they are and how clear the sky is.
 To check out the aurora forecast for Dawson, visit http://www.gi.alaska.edu/AuroraForecast.

 Around the summer solstice (the longest day of the year on June 21st) Dawson City gets about 21.5 hours of sunlight.